 I know you do not love me, for your sisters

 Have, as I do remember, done me wrong.

-This is, perhaps, the most tender of moments in the play.
+This is, maybe, the most tender of moments in the play.
 When Lear awakens and finds his daughter at his bedside, he acknowledges the way he's hurt Cordelia and admits that she has "some cause" to wish him harm.
 Yet, despite everything, Cordelia finds it within herself to utter "no cause, no cause."

 Cordelia's not the only one who forgives Lear's terrible behavior.
-Even after Kent is banished by his king (for no good reason, we night add), he still finds away to serve his "enemy king."
+Even after Kent is banished by his king (for no good reason, we night add), he still finds a way to serve his "enemy king."
 Kent disguises himself as "Caius" so he can get a job being Lear's servant.
 Now that's devotion, wouldn't you say?